levu48/redux-instance/README.md

 ### redux-instance

-Provide redux management for multiple instances of React components
+Provide redux management for multiple instances of the same React component

 To install the package redux-instance